farismln/IDRCoin/README.md

 1. ALL interaction with DEX is out of scope in this audit.
 2. Currently there are no user withdrawal function in `IDRCoin` contract.
 So user can only bought IDRCoin with USDT, but cannot sell it back to USDT.
+3. USDT blacklisting this contract is out of scope.

 ## Known Issue